-The central problem of almost every society before about 1950 has been how to reconcile the great majority to distributions of property in which they are at a disadvantage.
+The central problem of almost every society has been how to reconcile the great majority to distributions of property in which they are at a disadvantage.
 Only a minority has even been able to enjoy secure access to abundant food and good clothing and clean water and healthcare and education.
-Whether actually enslaved or formally free sellers of labour, the majority have always had to look up to a minority of the rich who are often legally privileged.
+Whether actually enslaved, or formally free sellers of labour, the majority have had to look up to a minority of the rich who are often legally privileged.
 How to keep them quiet?

 Force can only ever be part of the answer.
 The poor have always been the majority, and sometimes the great majority.
 Armies of mercenaries to protect the rich have not always been available, and they have never by themselves been sufficient to compel obedience on all occasions in every respect.

-Force, therefore, has always been joined by religious terrors.
+Force, therefore, has generally been joined by religious terrors.
 In Egypt, the king was a god, and the privileged system of which he was the head was part of a divine order that the common people were enjoined never to challenge.
-In the other monarchies of the near east, the king might not actually be a god.
+In the other monarchies of the Near East, the king might not actually be a god.
 But all the priests taught that he was part of a divinely ordained order that it was blasphemy to challenge.

 Then a combination of commercial progress and the disruptions of the war between Athens and Sparta created a steadily widening gulf between rich and poor.
 There was also a growing problem of how to maintain large but unknown numbers of slaves in peaceful subjection.